sbsev/google-workspace/google-apps-manager/readme.md

 - sets their profile picture to our two-owls logo,
 - adds them each to their respective division groups (schueler|studenten|kommunikation@studenten-bilden-schueler.de) which automatically adds them to standorte@studenten-bilden-schueler and gives them access to the Shared Drive for chapters, and finally
-- sets their email signatures according to our chapter template in [gmail/signatures/chapters.html](gmail/signatures/chapters.html)
+- [sets their Gmail signatures](https://github.com/jay0lee/GAM/wiki/ExamplesEmailSettings#setting-a-signature) according to our chapter template in [gmail/signatures/chapters.html](gmail/signatures/chapters.html)

 A new chapter is thus fully setup, at least in terms of our Google Workspace.
 The main remaining task is to setup their Airtable Base.